ajs17/memills/content/people/mills-edward-hallock-1819-family/_index.md

   - Did Emily write Hannah's obituary?
   - Is Charles M. Pine, co-owner of E. H. Mills & Co. in Corfu, related to Edward's wife Mary Ann, whose maiden name is Pine?
   - Photo of anyone in Mills family, the stores, the homes, but in particular, a photo of Emily and her store in Brookton, M. E. Mills.
-  - Verify if Emily was involved with W. C. T. U.
+  - Verify if Emily was involved with W. C. T. U. (Yes, verified in 1917 book in W.C.T.U. collection at Tompkins County History Center archives.)
+  - Charles Personius Mills?

 Horace's Death:
   - Presumably why the family moved *away from* Corfu?